tpai/hackmd-dump/README.md

 Hackmd Dump
 ===

-You can schedule a routing backup job for hackmd.
+You can schedule a routine backup job for hackmd.

 ## Usage